 Art at Sainsbury’s?
-Well no, Robert and Lisa Sainsbury amassed an art collection and then donated it to the University of East Anglia.
+Well no. Let me show you my highlights of the Sainsbury Centre Norwich.
+Robert and Lisa Sainsbury amassed an art collection and then donated it to the University of East Anglia.
 Norman Foster designed a building to house it and that is the Sainsbury Centre Norwich.
 No groceries, just art and a rather fine café.

-This figure of a walking hippopotamus is not so intricate but it is the object that I most covet.
+This figure of a walking hippopotamus is the object that I most covet.
 To hold him in your hand and explore his smooth curves must be wonderful.
 I would like to keep in my pocket as a talisman.
-The hippo is also Egyptian but even older, he dates from 1880 BC.
+The hippo is Egyptian dating from 1880 BC.
 He was found in a tomb but his significance is not known.
 Maybe he was there to protect the tomb or to assist the rebirth of human occupant of the tomb.
 What is known that hippos were a hazard to the early inhabitants of the Nile valley as they destroyed crops, so maybe having a hippo in your tomb would scare off other hippos?

 Lady Sainsbury collected ceramics as well as other art.
 Even though it lives in the same building as the Sainsbury Collection it has a different title.
 Whilst I might covet the hippo it is the ceramics that I could spend (have spent) hours looking at.
 These pots were made by Hans Coper, Lord Sainsbury actually acquired these and considered them to be sculptures rather than vessels, they are arranged in the way that he chose.
 I love the way that you can either focus on the pots or on the Norfolk landscape outside the enormous window.